Stephen Mark Barchan

 Stephen Mark Barchan (b.1982) studied composition with Richard Steinitz and Edwin Roxburgh, supported by the EMI Music Sound Foundation.

 During January 2012 he was featured artist of the month on the Dutch radio programme Dissonant (broadcast by RTV-Arnhem) and in July 2012 he was a featured composer at the King's Lynn Festival.
 In August 2012, he was a BBC After 2 guest for BBC Radio Tees.
 During 2013 he participated in the Aldeburgh English Song project, where his piece How Doth The Little Crocodile received a performance at the Aldeburgh Festival.
-Projects for 2014 include new pieces for violinist Irmina Trynkos, pianist Julia Samojlo and a new work for Jane's Minstrels to be conducted by Roger Montgomery, which will receive its first performance in September 2014.
+Projects for 2015 include new pieces for violinist Irmina Trynkos and pianist Julia Samojlo, along with a new solo piece for bass clarinettist Scott Lygate.

 Photograph © Malcolm Crowthers